 Although asthma is often considered to be a childhood condition, adults can have their first asthma attack at any age.
 At Pulmonology Group LLC Lung Specialist, Vikas Sayal, MD, FCCP, has years of experience helping asthma patients manage their symptoms and prevent or minimize future asthma attacks.
 Dr. Sayal offers convenient on-site pulmonary testing and customized treatment based on each person’s asthma symptoms.
-To get help for your asthma, call the office in Henderson, Nevada, or book an appointment online.
+To get help for your asthma, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also book an appointment online.

 When the airways in your lungs are inflamed, they become sensitive to airborne substances.
 As a result, breathing in one of these substances triggers asthma.